-If the admission price is economically taxing, FREE ADMISSION to the Festival may be arranged by becoming a PRIDE VOLUNTEER and volunteering a minimum of 4 hours. – OUR 2015 FESTIVAL VOLUNTEER APPLICATION WILL CLOSE 3/13/15.
+If the admission price is economically taxing, FREE ADMISSION to the Festival may be arranged by becoming a PRIDE VOLUNTEER and volunteering a minimum of 4 hours.

 Due to Park Regulations and as a consideration for our visitors.
-ABSOLUTELY NO PETS are allowed on the grounds (with the exception of SERVICE DOGS which MUST be harnessed).
+ABSOLUTELY NO PETS are allowed on the grounds (with the exception of SERVICE ANIMALS* which MUST be harnessed).
 This rule applies to ALL pets.

 Lost & Found

 Lost items can be picked up at the PRIDE INFORMATION booth located near the main entrances.
 After the event, you can contact Phoenix Pride at .

 Parking is available in nearby neighborhoods and parking structures.
 The largest Parking Structure is located on the Southeast corner of Central Ave & Indian School Rd with 1,400 parking spaces available.